-The (12) twelve macro-fauna species (Table 5) that can be found in the study area are mostly organisms that can tolerate and thrive within these standards of environment, within the permissible limit of these physicochemical parameters.
+The twelve (12) macrofauna species (Table 5)we found in the study area are mostly organisms that can tolerate and thrive within these conditions, within the permissible limit of these physicochemical parameters.
 The physicochemical properties of water and soil are critically important for these species that can be found in the study area because they directly affect their survival, health, and reproductive success.
-Macroinvertebrates in the coastal areas are very important to aquatic ecosystems.
+Macroinvertebrates in the coastal areas are also important to aquatic ecosystems.
 They are food for vertebrates, and their biodiversity serves as a testament to the quality of their habitats (Kabata et al., 2019).
 Soil temperature varies seasonally and daily, which may result from changes in radiant energy and energy changes taking place through the soil surface.
 It governs the soil's physicochemical and biological processes and also influences the interspheric processes of gas exchange between the atmosphere and the soil (Onwuka, 2016).
-Soil conditions were considered to affect nipa height; therefore, principal component analysis (PCA) was conducted to elucidate the relationships among soil properties.
+Soil conditions were considered to affect nipa height; therefore, principal component analysis (PCA) has been used to elucidate the relationships among soil properties.
 As a result, three factors were extracted (Matsui 2016).
 The importance of humans and a variety of coastal organisms has been well documented (Polidoro, 2010).

-Regarding the anthropogenic activities (Plates 1 - 6) in the study area, there are (9) nine human activities that caused harm and disruption in the environment, this shows that the study area requires environmental impact assessment, sustainable resource management, public health, and Nipa palm seedlings had a higher survival rate than mangrove propagules.
-Mangrove propagules in lowly polluted soil showed a higher survival rate than propagules in highly polluted soil, thus, pollution had an effect on seedling growth within species but had an effect across species. safety, regulatory, and compliance measures, and community engagement (Numbere and Camilo, 2016).
+Regarding anthropogenic activities (Plates 1 – 6) in the study area, we included (9) nine human activities that caused harm and disruption in the environment.
+This shows that the study area requires environmental impact assessment, sustainable resource management, public health, and Nipa palm seedlings had a higher survival rate than mangrove propagules.
+Mangrove propagules in lowly polluted soil showed a higher survival rate than propagules in highly polluted soil, thus, pollution had an effect on seedling growth within species, but also had an effect across species, safety, regulatory, compliance measures, and community engagement (Numbere and Camilo, 2016).

 CONCLUSION

-QGIS mapping determined Map A as the largest total area and the highest approximate group from all (3) three sites of Nipa.
-This confers Map A to contribute most to the propagation and dispersal.
-Serve as nurseries for marine life and provide food and shelter for diverse fauna, promoting higher biodiversity.
-The physicochemical properties of water from the sampling sites are characterized by pH, salinity, temperature, TDS, and turbidity were all within the permissible limit of the (DENR, 2016) which contribute to the growth and diversity of flora and fauna, while DO and TSS were above the permissible limit, affirming that flora and fauna species can tolerate such conditions that lead to stress.
-The physicochemical properties of soil including moisture content, pH, soil porosity, and temperature were all within the permissible limit of the DENR standard of the DENR standard of 2016.
-The soil color was dark brown affirming the presence of organic matter, the soil type was silt clay loam making the soil more stable, reducing erosion, and the solid base for Nipa’s roots to anchor, this specifies that soil parameters contribute to Nypa fruticans and associated fauna in the area of its optimal growth and reproduce efficiently and tolerate environmental changes.
-Soil macronutrients show low Nitrogen, which affects poor leaf development, moderately high Phosphorus, which affects root development and plant strength, and low Potassium, which weakens plant resilience to reduced plant tolerance.
-Macrofauna species in the study area can tolerate certain changes in the environment, allowing them to reproduce and take shelter in Nipa, but they are at risk of pollution in coastal environments, contributing to mortality and diminishing the diversity of the organisms.
-Anthropogenic activities in the study area contribute to the mortality and diminishing growth of the site's flora and fauna, contributing to habitat destruction, pollution, and climate change.
+QGIS mapping determined Map A has the largest total area and, therefre, the largest approximate population group from all (3) three sites for Nipa.
+This confers Map A to contribute most to their propagation and dispersal.
+These areas serve as nurseries for marine life and provide food and shelter for diverse fauna, promoting higher biodiversity.
+The physicochemical properties of water from the sampling sites are characterized by pH, salinity, temperature, TDS, and turbidity within the permissible limit of the DENR (2016), which contribute to the growth and diversity of flora and fauna, while DO and TSS were above the permissible limit, affirming that flora and fauna species can tolerate such conditions that lead to stress.
+The physicochemical properties of soil, including moisture content, pH, soil porosity, and temperature were all within the permissible limit of the DENR standard of 2016.
+The soil color was dark brown, affirming the presence of organic matter, the soil type was silt clay loam making the soil more stable, reducing erosion, and providing a solid base for Nipa’s roots to anchor.
+This specifies that soil parameters contribute to Nypa fruticans and associated fauna in the area of its optimal growth and reproduce efficiently and tolerate environmental changes.
+Soil macronutrients show low Nitrogen, which affects poor leaf development, moderately high Phosphorus, which affects root development and plant strength, and low Potassium, which weakens plant resilience to other factors.
+Macrofauna species in the study area can tolerate certain changes in the environment, allowing them to reproduce and take shelter in Nipa, but they are at risk of pollution in coastal environments, contributing to mortality and diminishing biodiversity.
+Anthropogenic activities in the study area add to the mortality and diminishing growth of the site's flora and fauna, contributing to habitat destruction, pollution, and climate change.